-The objective will be to achieve the target pest densities immediately prior to the breeding season (for bats and birds) and to hold densities at low levels through the critical stages when young remain in the nest.
+The objective is will be to achieve the target pest densities immediately prior to the commencement of the breeding season (for bats and birds) and to hold densities at low levels through the critical stages when young remain in the nest.

 Achieving and holding rat densities to the target 5% residual rat tracking index (RTI) threshold will be the most challenging target and it is likely, based on the experiences of other large-scale NZ rat control programmes undertaken in challenging terrain, that rat densities will not be lowered to 5% in some seasons due to weather or indeterminate reasons.
 Achievement of 10% rat RTI or lower is generally accepted as a successful outcome.
-While 5% RTI will remain the target for rats in the PMA, tracking indices above 10% in two consecutive years will trigger the need to review the method used.
+While 5% RTI will remain the target for rats in the PMA_and every endeavour will be directed at achieving that target, tracking indices above 10% in two consecutive years will trigger the need to review the method used.

-9.5.3 Performance and compliance monitoring
+8.5.39.5.3 Performance and compliance monitoring

-9.5.3.1 Pest density performance monitoring
+8.5.3.19.5.3.1 Pest density performance monitoring